Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

 Note the scans, field ids, source names, number of channels, total bandwidth, channel width and central frequency for your observations.
 Identify the science target, flux calibrators(s) and the phase calibrator(s).
-Both field IDs (e.g. 0,1,2) and names (e.g. 3C48, 0311+430, etc.) can be used in subsequent tasks to select on the corresponding sources.In the tutorial dataset presented, no phase calibrator was used, as the target itself is bright.
+Both field IDs (e.g. 0,1,2) and names (e.g. 3C48, 0311+430, etc.) can be used in subsequent tasks to select on the corresponding sources.
+In the tutorial dataset presented, no phase calibrator was used, as the target itself is bright.
 Hence only a flux calibrator and the target is present, with field id 0 and 1 respectively.
 Also note that in this tutorial the steps are shown for data where a phase calibrator is also present. **Hence the steps related to phase calibrator operation should be skipped while reducing the sample data provided in the school.**

 There can be cases where the data file contains multiple observations with two or more targets.
 In this case, we may wish to split the dataset containing only the target we are interested in along with the calibrators related to it.
 For example, if we would like to split the field ids 0,1,2 and 7 with channels from 1403 to 3450, it is done as follows: